biowdl/biowdl.github.io/styleGuidelines.md

     }
 }
 ```

-## 6. Workflow structure ##
+## 6. Modularization ##
 In general tasks and structs should be kept in separate files from workflows.
-Only if a task is small and specific to a certain workflow should it be in the
+Only if a task is small and specific to a certain workflow may it be placed in
-same file as the workflow.
+the same file as the workflow.
 Tasks and structs relating to the same tool or toolkit should be in the same
 file.
 If a file contains multiple tasks and/or structs, the structs should be
-kept below the tasks and both the tasks and both the tasks and structs should
+kept below the tasks and both the tasks and structs should be ordered
-be ordered alphabetically.
-Calls in a workflow should be placed in order of execution.
+alphabetically.
+Calls and value assignments in a workflow should be placed in
+order of execution.

+### Examples ###

 **yay:**
 ```